chapmanjacobd/que/README.md

 ## task management

-- Shutdown: stop all the background processes related to the queues.
 - cat: cat the output of tasks as they finish
 - list: list the queues, with relevant information
 - wait (id)\*: block until some processes dies
-- clear: remove the information about dead tasks (errorlevels, etc.)
+- clear: deletes all tasks from the queue